-Wordfence Security is the most popular open-source security suite for WordPress sites, and it's completely free to install and download.
+Wordfence Security is the most popular open-source suite for WordPress security, and it's completely free to install and download.
 A firewall blocks brute-force attacks that try to disable your website, while login security features prevent intrusions through a login prompt.
 Set up security alerts that let you know when something happens.

 Wordfence Security also monitors and scans your website for vulnerabilities that may make it open to attacks, such as competing code from plugins or slow responsiveness.
 If you suffer from a security incident, this plugin recovers your website for you.